Island Interscholastic League

 The RIIL, established in 1932, is a voluntary, private, incorporated, non-profit association.
 The League does not receive any state appropriations.
 Membership dues and fees, tournament and championship gate receipts, as well as corporate sponsorship, make up the major revenue base of the RIIL.

-The legislative body of the League is the Committee on Athletics, which consists of principals and assistant principals of the fifty-four (54) member high schools.
-This committee meets on a monthly basis.
+The legislative body of the League is the Committee on Athletics, which consists of principals and assistant principals of the sixty (60) member high schools.
+This committee meets six times a year.
 All meetings are open to the public and anyone that wishes may attend.

 Standing Committees are appointed by the Chairperson of the Committee on Athletics with the approval of the Committee on Athletics.
 Standing Committees are established for each sport.
 Others are established to address issues of general concern to the RIIL Membership and to plan programs and activities for the members.
 Membership on standing committees is open to superintendents, school administrators, athletic directors, AGWS members, coaches, game officials, physicians, and athletic trainers.
 Recommendations are made by these committees to help the Committee on Athletics set rules and regulations and to provide programs for its schools.

-Athletic competition is a major component in the education of the majority of students attending the fifty-four (54) RIIL member schools.
+Athletic competition is a major component in the education of the majority of students attending the sixty (60) RIIL member schools.
 Research indicates that student-athletes have better grades than non-athletes and that student-athletes have higher attendance rates and higher graduation rates than non-participants.

 Within high school sports programs, young people learn the values of: